 Timing is critical with this step of the cake baking process.
 After removing a cake from the oven, most recipes call for the cake to cool or rest for several minutes before turning it out of the baking pan.
 If you try to remove the cake from the pan too soon after removing it from the oven, the hot cake may entirely fall apart before your eyes.
 However, you may have a dry, crumbly cake if you wait too long.

 Removing a cake from the pan as soon as it leaves the oven is not recommended.
 The starches in the cake use this time to complete the business of holding the cake together.
-The recipe is the best source of instruction as to when to remove the cake from the pan to avoid the layers drying out, making the cake crumbly.
+The recipe is the best instruction for removing the cake from the pan to avoid the layers drying out, making the cake crumbly.
+However, if you don’t have a recipe, follow our guide to check if banana bread is cooked correctly.

 What makes a Cake fall apart when cutting?

-Helplessly watching your delicious cake fall apart as you cut the first slice can be agonizing, but there are steps you can take to prevent this frustration with your next baking masterpiece.
+Helplessly watching your delicious cake fall apart as you cut the first slice can be agonizing, but you can take steps to prevent this frustration with your next baking masterpiece.
 Below are some of the most common causes of cakes falling apart just before serving.

 Baked with too little moisture